 For this reason, I will be focusing on every day fasting for the purpose of this post.

-Although fasting for 24 hours is another practise considered intermittent fasting, it different to the every day fasting as your body will be hungry on the day you fast, and in my opinion this doesn’t have the benefits of every day fasting, although it could be interesting as an addition to the daily fasting.
+Although fasting for 24 hours is another practise considered intermittent fasting, it’s different to the every day type of fasting as your body will be hungry on the day you fast.

 Although much of the information is the same for any type of fasting, the information below refers to the every day types of intermittent fasting listed above; the styles which are within a daily practise and do not include calorie counting.

 There are tons of reasons for doing vegan intermittent fasting.